 National Service Trust/Americorps Recipients

-Access the AmeriCorps online payments system at their website.
-In Quick Links, click “For Individuals” to create and submit an online request for your AmeriCorps Education Award benefits.
+Access the AmeriCorps online payments system at their website, where you can create and submit an online request for your AmeriCorps Education Award benefits.
 AmeriCorps will send the request electronically to your selected campus financial aid office for processing.
 The financial aid office will certify your eligibility and submit the information to AmeriCorps.
 After AmeriCorps does the final approval, the funds will be sent electronically to the University.
 The request for payment should be made after you register but no later than 10 working days before your appropriate payment deadline.

 U.S. Army Reserve Tuition Subsidy

 The 9th RSC has received approval for the Pacific Reserve Education Program (PREP).
 Take your approved form DA2171 to any campus Cashier's Office by the appropriate payment deadline.
 You are responsible for paying any remaining tuition and fees not covered by PREP.
 Contact your Army Reserve unit commander for more information.

 The U.S. Department of Veterans Affairs approves applications and makes decisions about eligibility, payments and issuance of checks.